GeorgAnegg/GeorgAnegg.github.io/README.md

 I was involved with other academic outreach and partnership efforts in Africa including [this networking event](https://indico.cern.ch/event/962934/) I co-organized and [this teaching endeavour](https://eth4d.ethz.ch/Learning/AshesiETH-Master.html) in Ghana.

 2012-2014:
-I used to compete in mathematics competitions (Bronze Medal IMO 2011, Second Price IMC 2012) and have also been involved in teaching efforts in this area.
+After competing in mathematics competitions (Bronze Medal IMO 2011, Second Price IMC 2012), I got involved in teaching efforts in this area, i.e. competition preparation.
-I have contributed a number of original problems that have appeared in national competitions in Austria.
+I have also supervised competitions and have authored a number of original problems that have appeared in national competitions in Austria.

 ## Research

-I am interested in both theoretical and applied research in the field of optimization algorithms.
+I am interested in both theoretical and applied research in the fields of Operations Research (Modelling, Mathematical Programming) and Optimization Algorithms (Combinatorial Optimization, Approximation Algorithms).

 ### Applied Research